Proven-Paradox/shaper-system/Handbook.md

 #### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.
 This Condition makes you immune to Terrain effects with the [Grounded] tag, unless the caster possesses the [Reaching Terrain](#reaching-terrain) Power.

-#### Grappled
-Grabbed by another target who currently has control of the situation.
-You cannot move willingly.
-You have Bane -2.
-Attacks against you have Boon +2.
-You can end this condition by spending a Minor action to attempt an Acrobatics or Athletics check, opposed by your opponent’s Athletics check.

-#### Grappling
-Grabbing another target and in control of the situation.
-You may move both yourself and your victim as a Minor action.
-Attacking a target other than the one you are currently Grappling ends the grapple.
-Attacks against you from targets other than the one you are grappling have Boon +2.
-Attacks you make against the one you are grappling have Boon +3.
-You may end this condition at any time without an action, which also frees your victim from the Grappled condition.

 #### Obscured
 You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
 Any foe that is able to target you with a single target attack makes said attack with only a single ten sided die.
 (Obscured provides no benefit against area of effect attacks.)
 You also gain Boon +6 on Stealth checks.